buhowski/react-typescript/public/text-data/games/CossackSaga/Part3/Part3EN.md

 ## Logline

-A century after the world abandoned religion and transformed magic into technology, new alliances led by the Cossack Legion must unite to confront a totalitarian enemy creating a weapon capable of destroying entire continents.
+Centuries after the world abandoned religion and transformed magic into technology, new alliances led by the Cossack Legion must unite to face a totalitarian enemy forging a weapon capable of erasing entire continents from the map.

-## Main Idea
+## Core Idea

-The introduction to Part III begins with a series of dynamic cinematics that briefly recap the key moments of previous parts and the finale of Part II, which fundamentally changed the world.
-This segment smoothly transitions into a montage showcasing the "Quantum Leap" — the evolution of new civilizations born on the ruins of the old world.
+The introduction to the third chapter begins with a series of dynamic cinematic cutscenes recreating the events of the previous parts [Part I: Whispers of the Forgotten](/whispers-of-the-forgotten), [Part II: Ashes of the Beloved](/ashes-of-the-beloved) — the moment that forever reshaped the world.
+Then the pace accelerates: ruins of the ancient world morph into futuristic cities, tribes evolve into new civilizations, and time, compressed into a single flow, unveils an untold history.

-A century after the demonic evil was destroyed and humanity rejected religion, it directed the remnants of magical energy toward the development of technology.
-This led to an extraordinary evolutionary leap that completely changed our known history, creating a world where technology and ancient cultures intertwined.
-The foundation of the new society became self-belief, family development, collective effort, and mutual assistance.
+Centuries after the eradication of the church’s demonic influence and humanity’s rejection of religion, the remnants of magic were redirected toward technological development.
+This sparked a rapid evolutionary leap that completely changed the course of history, giving rise to a world where futurism intertwines with the legacy of ancient cultures.
+The new society is built on self-belief, family strength, collective work, and mutual support.

-In this new world, Cossacks, Vikings, and Native Americans were not eradicated but created their own advanced technological colonies that cooperated with each other or maintained neutrality.
+In this new world, Cossacks, Vikings, and Native Americans were not wiped out but instead founded advanced technological colonies that either cooperated with one another or remained neutral.

-However, such a world was not acceptable to everyone.
-A fragment of evil that could not be destroyed found refuge, where its owner gained extraordinary powers.
-Using lost knowledge from the otherworld, he imbued it into technology, creating neuro-engineering for mind control and an army of robotic people.
-This unprecedented totalitarian enemy seeks to conquer the world, enslaving or destroying all who do not conform to his vision of a new-generation race.
+Yet this world was not acceptable to everyone.
+A fragment of surviving evil found refuge in a new host — a man who gained extraordinary powers.
+Using forgotten knowledge of the afterlife, he integrated it into technology, creating neuroengineering of mind control and an army of robotic humans.
+This previously unknown totalitarian enemy seeks to conquer the world, subjugating or annihilating all who do not fit his vision of a perfect race of a new generation.

-This conflict proves that the greatest evil is not demons but humanity's lust for power, which always lies in wait, seeking an opportunity to re-emerge.
-It reminds everyone that even in the most progressive future, the war never ends.
+This conflict proves that the greatest evil is not demons but humanity’s lust for power, forever lurking, waiting to surface.
+It reminds us that even in the most progressive future, war never ends.

-Our mission is to unite with all possible factions to counter complete annihilation.
-We must delve into the ancient knowledge and memories of the primordial evil, assemble a team of the best, and embark on a journey to prevent the creation of the most dangerous weapon and resist the attacks of the robotic people.
-We also await an unexpected greeting from the Middle Ages, which is our last hope against such a powerful evil, for after all, it is not only evil that lives forever!
+Our mission is to unite with every possible faction to resist total annihilation.
+We must delve into ancient knowledge and the memories of primordial evil, assemble the finest team, embark on a perilous journey, prevent the creation of the world’s most dangerous weapon, and withstand assaults by robotic humans.
+An unexpected echo from the Middle Ages also awaits us — an heir to the fragments of an ancient love, for not only evil lives forever!

 ## Description

-The game world is a mix of tribal futurism and the mythological heritage of various peoples: Slavic, Scandinavian, Native American, Asian, and African.
+The game world is a fusion of tribal futurism and the mythological heritage of different peoples: Slavic, Scandinavian, Native American, Asian, and African.

-### Path and Faction Choice
+### Choice of Path and Faction

-At the beginning of the game, you create your hero and choose a faction, which shapes a unique prologue and gameplay experience.
+At the start of the game, you create your hero and choose a faction, which determines a unique prologue and playstyle.

-- Cossack Legion: A combat brotherhood specializing in diplomacy and advanced nano-weapons.
-Together with the Vikings, they formed a powerful alliance that defends the Euro-continent.
+- Cossack Legion: a warrior brotherhood combining diplomacy and advanced nano-weapons.
+Together with the Vikings, they form a mighty alliance protecting the Euro-Continent.
-- New Era Vikings: Warrior clans that combined ancient runic knowledge with cybernetic technology and robotics.
-They are the second part of the powerful alliance that stands for freedom.
+- Vikings of the New Era: militant clans who merged ancient runic knowledge with cybernetic technology and robotics.
+This part of the alliance stands for freedom and independence.
-- Maya-Fusion: Native Americans who have revived the grandeur of their temples.
-These are tribes that live in harmony with nature, using biotechnologies and solar energy for protection.
+- Maya-Fusion: Native Americans revived the grandeur of their temples and tribes, living in harmony with nature and using biotechnology and solar energy to protect their lands.
-- Star Sky Nomads: Tribes of North America that have preserved their unique culture by combining a nomadic lifestyle with advanced astronomy and space technologies.
-They wander the vast expanses, relying on the power of cosmic bodies and the first prototypes of flying machines.
+- Nomads of the Starry Sky: North American tribes preserved their unique culture, blending a nomadic way of life with astronomy and space technology.
+They roam vast territories, drawing strength from celestial bodies and prototypes of flying machines.
-- African Tribes: Africa became the first continent where the enemies tested their nano-weapons.
-These refugees have preserved their unique mythology and culture, integrating into new alliances under the protection of the Cossack Legion.
+- African Tribes: a continent where the enemy first tested his nano-weapons.
+Refugees preserved their mythology and culture, integrating into new alliances under the protection of the Cossack Legion.
-- Asian Totalitarianism: The main enemy that emerged after its leader found a fragment of ancient evil.
-The regime mercilessly destroyed everything that stood in its way to absolute power and seeks to enslave the world with nano-weapons.
+- Asian Totalitarianism: the main enemy, emerging after its leader seized a fragment of ancient evil.
+The regime mercilessly destroyed everything standing in the way of absolute power and now seeks to subjugate the world with nano-weapons.

 ## More Details

-*Under Construction ...*
+***Under Construction …***

+The author is seeking resources and time to bring these masterful ideas to life.
+If you know how or where to get support, please write to me.